916StefEduard/DesignPatterns/README.md

 # Object Oriented Programming Questions:
-1)operator (parameters).
+1. operator (parameters).
-2)compile time polymorphism(different implementations of the same function a couple times in a row).
+2. compile time polymorphism(different implementations of the same function a couple times in a row).
-3)friend class = class which can access the private and protected members of another class in which it is declared as friend.
+3. friend class = class which can access the private and protected members of another class in which it is declared as friend.